dicodingacademy/demo-cloud-bangkit/README.md

-# Machine Learning Model
+# Training Machine Learning Model
-This model is using image detection to detect rock, paper, scissors images.

-# Dependencies
-1. Hapi Framework
-2. Tensorflow.js
+This colab is an example of neural network model training to find the relationship between X and Y variable.